namelivia/infra/README.md

 ## Usage

 Execute `./run` and select the desired actions.
+The script will ask you to install `jq` and `gum` if you don't have them installed.

 ## Topolgy